 When it comes to storing your South Sea pearls, it’s best to either keep them in their box or place them in a silk-lined pouch.
 This will help to protect them and prevent them from drying out.
 Just make sure you store other jewellery that could scratch the pearls’ surface separately.

-Explore beautiful South Sea pearls at CD Pearls
+Explore beautiful South Sea pearls at Coleman Douglas Pearls

 At Coleman Douglas Pearls, we design and supply an exquisite array of South Sea pearl jewellery, each crafted with the highest quality pearls and metals possible.